ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 Firmware handling
 =================
-Support for Revolution and RevoMini has been introduced with Ardupilot's ChibiOS port.
+Ardupilot supports Revolution and RevoMini in Stable releases.
 Firmware files can be found `here <http://firmware.ardupilot.org/>`__

-First time flashing ArduPilot requires to boot your device in DFU mode to flash an ArduPIlot compatible bootloader and firmware file.
+First time flashing ArduPilot requires to boot your device in DFU mode to flash an ArduPilot compatible bootloader and firmware file.

 Enter DFU Mode
 --------------